cloudfoundry/php-buildpack/README.md

 ## Cloud Foundry PHP Buildpack

-A buildpack to deploy PHP applications to Cloud Foundry based systems, such as a [public cloud provider](https://www.cloudfoundry.org/learn/providers/) or your own instance.
+A buildpack to deploy PHP applications to Cloud Foundry based systems, such as a [cloud provider](https://www.cloudfoundry.org/learn/certified-providers/) or your own instance.

 ## 30 Second Tutorial